-Bipolar disorder, or manic-depressive illness (MDI), is a severe and usually persistent mental disorder characterized by mood fluctuation between two opposite extremes.
+Bipolar disorder, earlier called “manic-depressive illness,” is a severe and usually persistent mental disorder characterised by mood fluctuation between two opposite extremes: depression and mania.

 The current psychiatric diagnostic manuals, ICD 10 and DSM V, describe two types of bipolar disorder